-The SUNY Card, the College's official photo identification card, is a multipurpose, video-imaged identification card with electronic verification capability.
+The SUNY Card, the university's official photo identification card, is a multipurpose, video-imaged identification card with electronic verification capability.
 The SUNY Card provides access to student residence halls, meal plans, library services and network printing and copying.
-The SUNY Card also is used for the ASC Connections account, which can be used for College Store purchases, vending machines, laundry, as well as food purchases both on campus and at participating off-campus restaurants.
+The SUNY Card also is used for the Cortland Auxiliary Connections account, which can be used for The Campus Store purchases, vending machines, laundry, as well as food purchases both on campus and at participating off-campus restaurants.
 SUNY Cards are required for all students, faculty and staff and must be presented for all card transactions.

-With appropriate documentation, the SUNY Card is issued by the Auxiliary Services Corporation (ASC) to all students, College employees, College retirees, members of the College Council, Alumni Association Board, Cortland College Foundation, employees of the Auxiliary Services Corporation, Cortland College Child Care Center, Research Foundation, faculty associates, and spouses, domestic partners and dependent family members of card holders.
+With appropriate documentation, the SUNY Card is issued by Cortland Auxiliary to all students, employees, retirees, members of the College Council, Alumni Association Board, Cortland College Foundation, employees of Cortland Auxiliary, Child Care Center, Research Foundation, faculty associates, and spouses, domestic partners and dependent family members of cardholders.
 Dependent family members are defined as dependent children (under age 19; if a full-time student, under age 25) and other legal dependents.

 A staff/student SUNY Card will be issued to staff who are enrolled as SUNY Cortland students in exchange for their staff card.
-The staff/student SUNY Card will have an expiration date of August 31, and ASC will revalidate the SUNY Card each fall at no cost as long as the staff member remains enrolled as a SUNY Cortland student.
-When the staff member is no longer taking classes, he/she will return the staff/student SUNY Card to ASC, and ASC will re-issue a staff SUNY Card at no charge.
+The staff/student SUNY Card will have an expiration date of August 31, and Cortland Auxiliary will revalidate the SUNY Card each fall at no cost as long as the staff member remains enrolled as a SUNY Cortland student.
+When the staff member is no longer taking classes, they will return the staff/student SUNY Card to Cortland Auxiliary, and Cortland Auxiliary will re-issue a staff SUNY Card at no charge.